eli-fstn/Kabsupanion/client/README.md

 ## License

-This project was developed for educational purposes as part of an academic software development project.
+This project is intended for academic and personal use only.
+All rights reserved.